Hunting in Auburn SRA

 Many trails run through open hunting areas.
 For safety purposes it is recommended to stay 150 yards from recreational trails.

-season as established by the Fish and Game Commission.
+season as established by the Fish and Wildlife Commission.

 Species: Deer, California Quail, Dove, Bandtail Pigeon, and Wild Turkey.